Diving into D-STAR – 1

 The U.S. DV simplex frequencies are 145.670 (2 M) and 446.225 (70 cm).

 It gets even more interesting when digital voice repeaters are bridged together, enabling groups of two or more people, even far flung, to participate in something that's like a conference call.

-Linking to reflectors to participate in a call or net is a big part of what playing around in the worldwide D-STAR playground is all about.
+Linking together in this way to participate in a call or net is a big part of what playing around in the worldwide D-STAR playground is all about.

 Here, too, there are multiple systems being developed and used simultaneously.
 Within just the D-STAR world, there are four main reflector systems as well as the open routing system:

 - REF – The DPLUS reflector system, a closed proprietary system developed by Robin Cutshaw, AA4RC, is the first generation of D-STAR reflectors and still much in use, especially in English-speaking countries.
 An example is REF001⇗ in London, referred to as D-STAR's "Mega Reflector."
 REF directory⇗.

 - XRF – The Dextra X-Reflector system, originally created by Scott Lawson, KI4KLF, is the second generation of D-STAR reflectors and is open source.
 An example is XRF720⇗, which links several Colorado statewide D-STAR repeaters.
 XRF directory⇗.

-DCS – The Digital Call Server reflector system, developed by Torsten Schultze, DG1HT, is an even newer closed system that is being used worldwide.
-An example is U.S. Reflector DCS006.
-DCS directory.
+- DCS – The Digital Call Server reflector system, a newer closed system developed by Torsten Schultze, DG1HT.
+DCS directory⇗.

 - XLX – The XLX reflector system, being developed by Jean-Luc Boevange, LX3JL, and Luc Engelmann, LX1IQ, is an open system and the newest, which they describe⇗ as "the first and only multiprotocol Reflector system until now and supports all standard D-STAR protocols like DCS, Dextra and DPlus fully transparent."